Ian Wright - book author

 There is more than one author in the Goodreads database with this name.

 This profile may contain books from multiple authors of this name.

-Ian Wright is the author of books: A Life in Football: My Autobiography, Brilliant Maps for Curious Minds: 100 New Ways to See the World, Brilliant Maps: An Atlas for Curious Minds, Social Anxiety: Treatment That Works - How To Overcome Social Anxiety Disorder Forever, Simplify Your Life: 29 Techniques For A Simple Life & Blissful Existence, Summers with Seve: My Life as Severiano Ballesteros' Caddy, trends issues in canadian social studies, Dynamics of Stillness: Develop Your Senses and Reconnect with Nature through 31 Meditative Practices, Elementary Social Studies: A Practical Approach to Teaching and Learning (6th Edition), Risk Evaluation (Engineering Design Book 1)
+Ian Wright is the author of books: A Life in Football: My Autobiography, Brilliant Maps for Curious Minds: 100 New Ways to See the World, Brilliant Maps: An Atlas for Curious Minds, Social Anxiety: Treatment That Works - How To Overcome Social Anxiety Disorder Forever, Simplify Your Life: 29 Techniques For A Simple Life & Blissful Existence, Summers with Seve: My Life as Severiano Ballesteros' Caddy, Wanna Know A Secret?: Backstage In The Swinging 60s, trends issues in canadian social studies, Elementary Social Studies: A Practical Approach to Teaching and Learning (6th Edition), Dynamics of Stillness: Develop Your Senses and Reconnect with Nature through 31 Meditative Practices

 Publisher's note: Brilliant Maps for Curious Minds was published in the UK under the title Brilliant Maps.

 Which countries don’t have rivers?
 Which ones have North Korean embassies?
 Who drives on the “wrong” side of the road?
 How many national economies are bigger than California’s?
 And where can you still find lions in the wild?
 You’ll learn answers to these questions and many more in Brilliant Maps for Curious Minds.
 This one-of-a-kind atlas is packed with eye-opening analysis (Which nations have had female leaders?), whimsical insight (Where can’t you find a McDonald’s?), and surprising connections that illuminate the contours of culture, history, and politics.